350 4 4

 This panel of switches controls all outdoor lighting; front and rear gate lights, lights at each corner of the house, and sodium vapor lights in the garage (three way) and yard.

 Our outdoor security lights can also be controlled by this Panasonic timer switch which is wired into our panel box.
 We bought this industrial duty switch after having a couple of hardware store electronic timer switches fail.
-This allows our lights to be on when we get back after dark and to shut them off at dawn, even if we are still sleeping.
+This allows our lights to be on when we get back after dark and to shut them off at dawn, even if we are still sleeping or away from the house.

 We installed a 250 Watt high pressure sodium light in our yard.
+It lights up the whole neighborhood.
+Our neighbors who raise corn like it as sometimes miscreants sneak in and steal their corn.
 Generally we don’t use it, but can if we feel the need.

 We installed this 150 Watt high pressure sodium lamp in our garage.
 These lamps are made to illuminate highway tunnels.